 Man proposes, God disposes

 We like to plan everything.
 PERIOD!
 We like to have deadlines.
 We like to have goals and we want to map out our lives pretty much in advance.
 When will we get married?
-When do we want to buy a house or when will we start planning for a baby etc. Living in moment (no matter how prudent it seems), is always a scary thought.
+When to buy a house or when will we start planning for a baby etc. Living in moment (no matter how prudent it seems), is always a scary thought.
 Last week for me was a gentle reminder that nothing is planned.
 Especially, after you become a MOM.

 I was working on two different ideas for my blog this week.
 Both of them were peppy and bursting with motherly enthusiasm.
 I still want to write those and share with you guys but I don’t think this is the right time.
 Especially, when I am nothing but a bundle of nerves right now.